Mississippi River Delta: Upriver dams

 Dams and reservoirs in the upper drainage basin of the river, primarily on the sediment-rich Missouri river, have decreased the sediment load of the lower Mississippi River.
 These structures block and trap the river's land-building sediment, cutting the replenishing nutrients and minerals needed for the stability and survival of the delta's unique ecosystems.
 Since the 1950s, these structures have reduced the sediment load by almost half.

-Mississippi River Delta restoration
+Restoration

 The Mississippi River took thousands of years to build its delta, but land loss is occurring at a much faster pace.
 A number of steps have been taken over the past decade to increase the resiliency of coastal Louisiana.
 Research has been conducted in order to find the most feasible and effective restoration projects to mitigate further land loss and to implement rebuilding processes for the delta.
 Studies have conservatively estimated that without sediment input, 10000–13,000 km2 of the Mississippi Delta may be submerged by 2100, indicating a need for directed restoration efforts.
 Projects to counteract this include: